ipspace/netlab/docs/netlab/connect.md

 ## Executing a Single Command

 Command line parameters specified after the device name are passed to **ssh** or **docker exec** command, allowing you to execute a single command on a lab device.

+If you want to process the results of the command executed on a lab device, use **netlab connect -q** to remove the "_we are going to connect to device X_" message.

 ## Handling SSH Keys